junwhanlee89/VASG/index.md

 # Here is the link to the [maps](https://junwhanlee89.github.io/csv-to-html-table/)

 We developed this web mapping tool to raise the communities’ awareness of storm surge hazards and to support decision-makers and policymakers.
 We used a recently developed machine learning model to predict peak storm surge from tropical cyclone track time series ([Lee et al., 2021](https://eartharxiv.org/repository/view/2570/)).
+Currently, this tool only shows 100 synthetic storm scenarios, and the update will continue.

 ![image](/maps/about_map.png)